FrustratedGameDev/project2/README.md

 #### Results

+#### Bad Smells
+The distribution should be fairly even, and if not, then maybe one person did a lot more work than the others.

 ## Feature 9: Number of Issues per milestone
 We wanted to see how many issues were assigned to each milestone.
 Were they fairly evenly distributed or was there a lot of spread?